 This great wine bar has outdoor seating on their greenhouse along with some indoor seating open for dine-in.
 Go to their website for more information.

 Can Bar’s White Center patio with rows of assorted doors, firepit counter, and string lights make this one of our favorite spots to have a beer and some bar snacks.
-Right now the patio is only open on weekends from 12-10pm.
+The patio is open from 3pm-10pm on Monday-Friday and weekends from 10am-10pm.

 The South Lake Union location of this Mexican has a big patio, good margaritas, and tacos on homemade tortillas.
 They’re open from 4-8pm.
 And if you’re a fan of their Pioneer Square location like us, that patio is opening soon, too.